eoncarlyle/portfolio-website/drafts/you-should-care-about-the-english-civil-wars.md

 The English parliament had fought and won a revolutionary war for the right to govern themselves, tossing the English poltical and social hiearchy into disarray.
 Parliament lauched from one unstable constitution to another before the start of the protecerate government in 1653.
 The Brittish Isles were ruled as a republic with three branches of government with checks and balances, lead by Parlimentary Cavalry commander and the now Lord Protector Oliver Cromwell.
 Political stability finally returned after a decade of chaos, but Cromwell's death on September 3rd, 1658 spelled the end to Brittish self rule.
 Oliver Cromwell's son and successor wasn't nearly as capable at keeping conflicts between Parliament and the army at bay, leading to King Charles II's restoration on May 8th, 1660.

 America's founding fathers built an enduring republic, succecceding where their forefathers had failed a century earlier.
 The conflict is embarassingly underemphasized in American civic education: two decades of chaos that killed hundreds of thousands of people and devestated the lives of many more taught the liberal tradition invavluble lessions in how not to organize society.
+The first of these lessions is on rule of law.

 # Rule of Law

 Even before the boths sides started trying to kill one other, King Charles I and his parliaments never got along.
 At this point in time parliaments were only elected and called to session at the order of the King.
 This was almost always in order to grant the King money, money that was almost always used to fight wars.
 In this day both franchise and membership in the House of Commons was restricted to only the wealthiest property owning men, and the House of Lords was an unelected body just as it remains today.
 Settled law was that taxes could not be raised without the consent of parliament, as the king needed buy-in from wealthy subjects.
 When the King called his first parliament [^useless-parliament] in 1625 the House of Commons broke with over a century of tradition and didn't grant the King the authority to collect import tariffs for life.
 Undettred, the King simply collected the duties anyway until 1641.
 Unable to make much progress with parliament, the king decided to demand extraparliemntary forced loans to fund the crown:

 > ...in 1626 commissioners were appointed to levy the equivalent of five subsidies from everyone who was rated in the subsidy books.
 To the public at large it was indistinguishable from a large parliamentary grant, except that parliament had not granted it.
 Financially the Forced Loan was a success because very nearly five subsidies were collected, but seventy-six gentlemen went to prison rather than pay it.
 (At least fifteen peers also refused to pay, but significantly only one was imprisoned; peers were privileged, even in disobedience.) **Five of the imprisoned refugees launched a cause celebre by taking out writs of habeas corpus, which required the crown to state the reason for their imprisonment; they hoped thereby to bring the legality of the Loan under the judgment of the common law.
 The judges had collectively declined the king's request to pronounce it legal in advance, and he had sacked the senior Lord Chief Justice in consequence.**